jouni-kantola/templated-assets-webpack-plugin/README.md

 ```

 ### Templated asset output
 When templated assets are created its contents can either contain the source of a webpack compiled asset or an URL to the asset.
 Which used is defined in the `output` property.
-To align with web frameworks, the templated asset's filename can be updated with `prefix` and `extension`.
+To align with frameworks for server rendering, the generated templated asset's filename can be updated with `name`, `prefix` and `extension`.
 If needed, custom output locations can be set.

 | Property | Type   | Default value                         | Description                |
 |----------|--------|---------------------------------------|----------------------------|